Uncovering the Root Cause of Glaucoma: A Comprehensive Guide

 I. Introduction

-Glaucoma, often termed as the \”silent thief of sight,\” is a group of eye conditions that damage the optic nerve – the part of your eye responsible for carrying visual information to your brain.
-As the second leading cause of blindness worldwide, understanding the root cause of Glaucoma can pose a significant step towards preventing and managing this eye condition.
+Glaucoma, often called the silent thief of sight, is a group of eye conditions that damage the optic nerve—the part of your eye responsible for carrying visual information to the brain.
+As the second leading cause of blindness worldwide, understanding the root causes of glaucoma is a crucial step toward preventing and managing this eye condition.

 II.
 Understanding Glaucoma